MaLo94/team_distribution_challenge/README.md

 * [Numpy](https://numpy.org/) - NumPy brings the computational power of languages like C and Fortran to Python, a language much easier to learn and use

 ### Installation
-As mentioned in the previous section, you need to install some modules for these project.
+As mentioned in the previous section, you need to install some modules for this project.
 The modules are referenced to install in the ```requirements.txt```.
 After cloning the repository, go to the directory of the repo and use the command below to install the packages:
 ```
 $ pip install -r requirements.txt
 ```